mff-uk/odcs-dpus/readme.md

 * download this repository
 * execute tools/init.sh
 * create new DPU form maven archeotype dpu-template-advanced
-* if the target instance does not contains libs as osgi-bundles you must update dependency scope from provided to compile
+* if the target instance does not contain libs as osgi-bundles you must update dependency scope from provided to compile

 ##For developers (Please READ before contributing)
 Purpose of specific directories.